Qarj/WebImblaze/MANUAL.md

 To have all your output files written to the foo subdirectory under your WebInject home directory:
 `perl webinject.pl -o ./foo/`

-To create a prefix for your output files (this will create output files named foohttp.log, fooresults.html, and fooresults.xml in the WebInject home directory):
+To create a prefix for your output files (this will create output files named foohttp.txt, fooresults.html, and fooresults.xml in the WebInject home directory):
 `perl webinject.pl -o foo`

-To use a combination of a directory and a prefix (this will create output files named foohttp.log, fooresults.html, and fooresults.xml in the /bar directory):
+To use a combination of a directory and a prefix (this will create output files named foohttp.txt, fooresults.html, and fooresults.xml in the /bar directory):
 `perl webinject.pl -o /bar/foo`